-This module provides a wizard supporting the setup of an optimization model for design optimization tasks.
-The details of design optimization in PERMAS can be found on page 80.
+This module provides three wizards supporting the set-up of an optimization model for design optimization tasks, one wizard for parametric shape optimization, one wizard for sizing optimization, and one for non-parametric free-form optimization.
+The details of design optimization in PERMAS can be found on page 83.